zahrakhalilzadeh/LA558_Zahra_Khalilzadeh/FinalProject/ProjectProposal.md

 ## Technology: proposed to use to complete the project

 The project proposes to use web mapping technology such as R or Tableau to visualize crop yields across different regions over time.

+## Data: List of data sources you will utilize